 This new semester at sea includes initial shore components in Woods Hole and New Zealand, as well as a sailing research voyage roundtrip from Auckland.
 In Woods Hole, home to world-renowned leaders in climate science, you'll develop your semester-long research project, review essential climate humanities literature, and design a plan for original field research.
 You’ll meet with climate experts in Boston and the Woods Hole science community to discuss a range of climate related issues including public health, coastal and urban resilience, environmental justice, clean energy, displaced communities, national security, and sustainable design.
 Dynamic interactive courses in oceanography, communication, and leadership will prepare you for the sailing and field research phase of the program.

 After a week in the Southern Alps, you'll board the SSV Robert C. Seamans in Auckland for a month of sailing.
-Along the journey you will explore the effects of climate change on coastal towns, farmlands and famous wineries in the Bay of Islands, Napier and Great Barrier Island.
+Along the journey you will explore the effects of climate change on coastal towns, small islands, and famous wineries in the Bay of Islands, Napier and Great Barrier Island.
 Between port stops, you will get a first-hand look at a changing ocean from the deck and lab of the Seamans as you head out across coastal and open ocean environments.
 At sea, you’ll work with fellow students and the shipboard science team to examine the changes to our oceans brought about by shifting climatic conditions, and develop strategies for connecting scientific data to observable climate impacts on human societies.
 Through daily oceanographic surveys, “classroom” discussions, and navigational training while at sea, you'll gain a unique and valuable perspective of climate change that links oceanic and terrestrial systems.

-The semester concludes aboard our ship at Great Barrier Island with a final symposium featuring student presentations of original field research and digital storytelling projects.
+The semester concludes aboard our ship at Great Barrier Island with a student showcase of your original field research and digital storytelling projects.

 Please note that the itinerary is subject to change, availability, and confirmation of all components.